n0-ware/book-of-n0ware/TryHackMe/events/AoC-2021/Day 17 - Advent of Cyber 2021.md

 > If you are ever on a system without `wget` but with `curl`, you can pipe the output of `curl` into another file using the *redirect* function `>`. e.g., `curl <COMMAND> > somefile.txt`

 Inside this file are a huge number of folders and files.
 We know we are looking for an AWS Access Key.
-These keys are for both [access_control](../../../knowledge-base/concepts/access_control.md) and [authentication](../../../knowledge-base/concepts/authentication.md) with AWS resources, including S3.
+These keys are for both [Access Control](../../../knowledge-base/concepts/Access%20Control.md) and [Authentication](../../../knowledge-base/concepts/Authentication.md) with AWS resources, including S3.

 Since we don't know off hand what file may contain a string we are looking for, we can start by using `cat` on all of the available files and piping the output into `grep` with the filter `AKIA` to return potential keys.